b1tw0rker/virtualXS/README.md

 # virtualXS

-virtualXS is a smart little utility Script to create a Virtual-Hosting-Server out of the box.
-The script performs optimizing and securing a RHEL8 Minimal or Centos8 Minimal Server for hosting purpose.
+virtualXS is a smart swiss knife utility Script to create a Virtual-Hosting-Server out of the box.
+The script performs optimizing and securing a Linux Server for hosting purpose.

+The following systems are Supported:

+-   RHEL8 (Minimal)
+-   Centos8 (Minimal)
+-   Rocky Linux 8.x
+-   AWS machines

 ## WARNING: